1ucycrabtree/paper-summariser-tool/README.md

 - clean up sidepanel.js
 - make it look nice
 - refactor prompt-provider (DRY)
+- switch between tabs works but if u close and tab and reopen the text is gone UNTIL you move side to side and then its back

 ### Before 31st:
 - Text description that should explain the features and functionality of your application.
 Must also include which APIs were used, and the problem you are looking to solve.